Bentley's Bandstand: December 2018

 Jeff Tweedy, Warm.
 This musician has made a lot of stellar albums, with Uncle Tupelo, Wilco and on his own.
 But Jeff Tweedy's latest might very well be the best one yet.
 It is so deeply personal and totally affecting that it's like staring at a visionary sunset that changes shapes and colors as the night comes on.
 Songs like "Bombs above," "How hard it is for a desert to die," "Having been is no way to be," and all the others feel like a revelation is taking place in public.
 The fact that Tweedy does all the singing and playing, except for assists from sons Spencer and Sammy, Wilco drummer Glenn Kotche and singer Ava Brennan, shows how far into his own core the man has gone.
 From inside the songs it feels like Tweedy has made himself whole, battling the distractions and demons back into their cave.
 The music sounds like he has discovered something fascinating in the past few years about life and love, and now wants to share it with the world.
 In his own completely personal way.
 A sense of breakthrough is everywhere, and Jeff Tweedy is the one leading the parade.
 This is an album of sharing and caring, from a musician who had to fight his way to that place where he can accomplish both.
 Head held high.

 Various Artists, Stax '68: A Memphis Story.
-The story of Stax Records is one American music's most wondrous tales, but of course behind the curtain things weren't always what they seemed.
+The story of Stax Records is one of American music's most wondrous tales, but of course behind the curtain things weren't always what they seemed.
 The company lost their number one singer, the unequaled Otis Redding, in an airplane crash right before the start of 1968, and soon their entire recording catalogue was spirited away by Atlantic Records because of a tricky contract clause.
 1968 was when Stax had to face their own naked lunch and start over, amidst all the cultural challenges of the year that included the assassination of Dr. Martin Luther King, Jr. in their own city of Memphis, followed by Robert Kennedy's murder in Los Angeles.
 This stupendous five-disc collection is a mind-blowing history of that year at Stax, showing the amazing breadth of all the label's new releases.
 It features a group of women and men bearing down and working with endless courage to try and succeed again.
 Considering that artists like Eddie Floyd, Carla Thomas, Albert King, the Staple Singers and so many more came through with flying colors now seems like a near-miracle.
 Even those that quickly disappeared, like Lindell Hill, the Village Sound and many others, did their best to help Stax Records continue into the 1970s.
 A moving opening essay by Andria Lisle and Robert Gordon followed by Steve Greenberg's fascinating history of the label's 1968 history itself offer a eye-opening view of an inspirational story in modern music.
 It was a time when a city not only helped give birth to a while new soul genre, but struggled right along with the music to try and stay on a positive path to survival.
 Wrap it up.

 Songs of the Season: Mustangs of the West, "Everybody Wants Peace on Earth."
 Sometimes a song comes along during the holidays that totally captures the spirit of what is necessary.
 At a time when division seems to be the catch-phrase of the time, Mustangs of the West take a hard turn right into a joyous affirmation of what we all probably secretly want, but even more important, what we all absolutely need.
-It all starts with reaching out to others, even if it seems daunting, and taking the first step to share peace and passion.
+It starts with reaching out to others, even if it seems daunting, and taking the first step to share peace and passion.
 A simple thought, but often so hard to accomplish.
 Written by band members Sherry Rayn Barnett, Holly Montgomery and Suzanna Spring, everyone in Mustangs of the West pitches in mightily for what could very well become a holiday classic that works year-round.
 Blending perfect harmonies and soaring leads, these are voices that are meant to sing together.
 If someone asks what the most inspired gift would be this season, send them directly to this song.
 All proceeds go to the Alliance for Children's Rights.
 Right on time.

 Boo Ray & Elizabeth Cook, "All Strung Out Like Christmas Lights."
-Think of those holiday seasons when the bills aren't getting paid, the bar has closed and there's not much to look forward to except the twinkling lights on a neighbor's yards.
+Think of those holiday seasons when the bills aren't getting paid, the bar has closed and there's not much to look forward to except the twinkling lights on a neighbor's yard.
 And then factor in a heavy dose of love and lust, some searing Charles Brown Christmas songs on the radio and the delusional hope that Santa Claus might be sliding down the chimney any second with the keys to a 1966 Cadillac de Ville in the driveway, one that starts and stops on command.
 That's the good news, and it is a feeling amply conveyed by Boo Ray and Elizabeth Cook on this rockin' new semi-Christmas nugget.
 Recorded in Nashville on the wrong side of the tracks, both singers lean into the song like they're auditioning to get out in jail in time to hit the merry merry at their local tavern before it closes on Christmas Eve.
 The 45 (yes, it's on 7-inch blue vinyl) is a love letter from down south where the brethren don't pull their punches about cranking up the good cheer and singing Chuck Berry's "Run Rudolph Run" at midnight Mass, finally putting the X in Xmas.
 Merry Christmas baby.